hamidgasmi/training.computerscience.cloud.aws/README.md

 - It stores files as objects in S3 buckets
 	- Files uploaded in these shares are directly stored in S3
 	- Files are accessed through a NFS mount point
-	- File Ownership, permissions, and timestamps are durably stored in S3 in the corresponding S3 object user-metadata.
+	- File Ownership, permissions, and timestamps are durably stored in S3 in the corresponding S3 object user-metadata
 	- Once files are stored in S3, they can be managed as native S3 files
 - It allows to migrate existing file servers into S3 on a gradual basis
 - It allows to benefit from unlimited space available in S3 and use it as an extension of on-premise storage